-The most successful transition approaches priorities ongoing communication and relationships with children and families.
-To ensure consistent messaging, early childhood services should begin to chat to families about Transition: A Positive Start to School early in the year.
+The most successful transition approaches prioritise ongoing communication and relationships with children and families.
+To ensure consistent messaging, you should begin to talk to families about transition: a positive start to school early in the year.

-A customisable letter has been written for early childhood services to provide to families with the Transition: A Positive Start to School – Information Sheet for Families.
-This document can be easily used by early childhood services by copying the letter onto the service letterhead, attaching it to regular newsletters or adding it to online communication to families.
+A customisable letter has been written for you to provide to families with the introduction to the transition to school information sheet.
+This document can be easily used by your service by copying the letter onto your service letterhead, attaching it to regular newsletters or adding it to online communication to families.

 Transition Learning and Development Statement

 Every child attending a funded kindergarten program that is going to school will have a Transition Learning and Development Statement (Transition Statement) written for them.
-A child’s Transition Statement is written by early childhood educators, but incorporates a section for families and the child to fill out too.
+A child’s Transition Statement is written by early childhood educators and includes a section for families and the child to complete.

-Families should be provided with the following two resources to accompany their child’s draft Transition Statement:
+Families should be provided with the following resources to accompany their child’s draft Transition Statement.

-The Guidelines to help families complete the Transition Statement explains to families the importance of contributing to their child's Transition Statement.
+Guidelines to help families complete the Transition Statement explains to families the importance of contributing to their child's statement.

-Supporting English as an Additional Language (EAL) at transition to school
+Supporting English as an additional language in transition to school

-Enhanced transitions for children with a disability or developmental delay
+Enhanced transitions to support children with a disability or developmental delay

 Support for children and families at risk of experiencing vulnerability